 Take your sunscreen with you when you go to all these enticing events.

 To promote greener ways to go around the city, the festival starting on October 6, 2018 encourages leaving the car at home and riding your bicycle.
 It is packed with fun and thrilling events including mountain biking, racing, a national ride-to-work day and lots of leisure activities.

 Bondi and Tamarama beaches go cultural again.
 The 2018 art event happens between October 18 and November 4.

 Click on the thumbnails below to see pictures of some of the exhibits displayed during various years.

-Chauvel and Verona Cinemas are two of the venues that will host another edition of the International Documentary Film Festival during 11 - 16 October 2016.
+Chauvel and Verona Cinemas are two of the venues that will host another edition of the International Documentary Film Festival between 9 - 14 October 2018.

 Accomplished and emerging directors present their vision of the world in some of the latest documentaries, whether Australian or international.

-The international jazz festival is on during the October long week (from 1 to 3 October 2016) with lots of outdoor concerts and some indoor ones.
+The international jazz festival is on from 29 September to 1 October 2018 with lots of outdoor concerts and some indoor ones.

 The now traditional Art and About festival brings art into unexpected places in Sydney.